Food presentation has now become an art form. Learn how to photograph it at three restaurants in Georgetown!

 Help is now on the way from professional food and restaurant photographer E. David (first-he-shoots-them-then-he-eats-them!)
 Luria, Director of the Washington Photo Safari, and from the DC Metro Food Tours that offers guided historical food tours around DC neighborhoods (www.DCMetroFoodTours.com )

 Led by your DC Metro Food Tours guide, you will be taken to three restaurants in historic Adams Morgan with the guide giving you information about the restaurant, the history of the neighborhood, and unique cuisine of the restaurant.
-Then, before you dive in to taste the samples served by the restaurant, Mr. Luria will provide tips on camera settings, white balance, ISO, depth of field and composition and camera stability so that memories of your experience in the restaurant will exist not just in your stomach but in your camera as well, a VERY valuable skill to have on your next vacation!
+Then, before you dive in to taste the samples served by the restaurant, Mr. Luria will provide basic tips on food and restaurant photography, including tips on camera settings, white balance, ISO, depth of field and composition and camera stability so that memories of your experience in the restaurant will exist not just in your stomach but in your camera as well, which is a VERY valuable skill to have on your next vacation!
 He will also show you how to photograph the lovely interior of the restaurant from your table without disturbing fellow diners.

 Adams Morgan has been known for its diversity and ethnicity for most of the 20th century.
 The turn-of-the-century neighborhood has retained its historic charm while becoming the district’s destination for both eclectic cuisine and nightlife.
 A gateway for immigrants since the 1960’s, the Adams Morgan neighborhood continues to be a home for people of many ethnicities, cultures, races, and religions.
 The diversity can be seen through its numerous restaurants that include Guatemalan, Nepalese, Dutch, Vietnamese, Ghanaian, Brazilian, Peruvian, Israeli, and Eritrean.